 While property taxes may help relieve your tax bill at the end of the year, the state and county real property conveyance taxes are not tax deductible.
 The IRS does not consider transfer tax a “sales tax.”

 If you are the seller, you can include the transfer tax in the “cost basis” of the property.

 This is how it works:

 Hopefully, when you sell a property, you will make money on the sale.
 You may be charged a capital gains tax on the amount of money that you made.
 The amount you spent on the transfer tax can be subtracted from your profit so that your capital gains tax bill can be reduced.

-While this may appear that the federal government is giving you a way to reduce your taxes by allowing for this deduction in your capital gains tax bill, it is interesting to note that this reduction isn't even necessary if you owned the home for more than two years.
-If you lived in the house for two of the last five years, a married couple could exclude $500,000 of capital gains anyway.
+While this may appear that the federal government is giving you a way to reduce your taxes by allowing for this deduction in your capital gains tax bill, it is interesting to note that this reduction isn't even necessary if you owned the home for more than two years, at which point capital gains taxes are dramatically reduced.